apache/pulsar/site2/website/blog/2021-05-13-Apache-Pulsar-2-7-2.md

 ### Contributors for 2.7.2 release

 We would like to thank all the contributors for this release.
-As every healthy Open Source Project, Apache Pulsar is great because it is supported by a vibrant community.
+Same to other sustainable open source projects, Apache Pulsar is great because it is supported by a vibrant community.

 Code contributors (names taken from GitHub API):
 - Ali Ahmed